 About the Office of the CIO

-The Office of the Chief Information Officer (OCIO is an enterprise-wide service organization providing mission aligned information technology (IT) vision, leadership, management, services and support to advance discover, understanding and healing.
-The OCIO is led by the Vice President for Information Technology and Chief Information officer (CIO) who reports to the MUSC President.
+The Office of the Chief Information Officer (OCIO) provides mission aligned information technology (IT) vision, leadership, management, services and support.
+The OCIO is led by the Chief Information officer (CIO) who reports directly to the MUSC President.

-The role of the OCIO is to provide an organizational structure for investments, developments, and delivery of information systems that carry out the missions of MUSC and to provide infrastructure for the clinical, academic, research, financial, and business systems that support those missions.
+The role of the OCIO is to provide an organizational structure for investments, developments, and delivery of information systems that carry out the missions of MUSC and to provide infrastructure for the systems that support those missions.
 OCIO is guided by its associated governance members which set priorities and budgets based on organizational values.
 The service delivery component and staff of OCIO is Information Services.

 About the CIO